pablomat/pulsar-cli/README.md

-    remote_wallet - open cli_wallet in the container connecting to a remote seed rpcnode - setup and configure an RPC node enter - enter a bash session in the container logs - show all logs inc. docker logs, and EFTG logs change_password - change the password of an EFTG account cleanup - remove block_log & shared_memory file info - query information about the blockchain, a block, an account, a post/comment and/or public keys optimize - modify kernel parameters for better disk caching
+    remote_wallet - open cli_wallet in the container connecting to a remote seed rpcnode - setup and configure an RPC node enter - enter a bash session in the container logs - show all logs inc. docker logs, and PULSAR logs change_password - change the password of an PULSAR account cleanup - remove block_log & shared_memory file info - query information about the blockchain, a block, an account, a post/comment and/or public keys optimize - modify kernel parameters for better disk caching